cloudfoundry/docs-bosh/content/links.md

 ### Custom Provider Definitions {: #custom-provider-definitions }

-Additional link providers (called `custom providers`) can be defined for a job through the deployment manifest (or runtime config).
+Additional link providers (called `custom providers`) can be defined for a job through the deployment manifest or runtime config.
 Each custom provider needs a name and a type.
-The name can not already exist in the release spec.
+The name cannot already exist in the release spec.
 Adding a custom provider for a job does not require any changes to the job's release; only deployment manifest changes are needed.

 !!! note